 Instead, the use of predator insects for combating HWA is a landscape-level approach which is intended to establish predator populations that are sufficiently robust as to keep adelgids in check at a regional scale.
 This is good news for both land managers and private home owners because this landscape-level strategy is likely to benefit everyone with a hemlock on their property, over time.
 It is hoped that trees chemically treated today may never need to be re-treated as the predator/prey balance thought to keep adelgids in check in their native ranges, materializes in the eastern forests.

 It is possible that, if you are a home owner with hemlocks in western North Carolina, predator beetles are already present on your trees munching away on adelgid!
-Thousands of predator insects have been released throughout western North Carolina and up and down the eastern seaboard.
+Hundreds of thousands of predator insects have been released throughout western North Carolina and up and down the eastern seaboard.
 Researchers can now show that these little soldiers are becoming established, are multiplying, and are being recovered in new areas.